 Meetup has a large female user base.
 Women use it for local events and group activities.
 The limitation is structural: most Meetup groups are mixed-gender, and the intent of other attendees is not always clear.
 The large-group format adds an ambiguity that makes casual social presence feel less safe or comfortable than it should.

-Two alternatives perform better for women looking for female friendship specifically.
+Two options come up most often for women looking for female friendship specifically.

 Gofrendly is a women-only app focused on group activities and in-person meetups.
-The women-only environment removes the intent ambiguity, and events are smaller and more curated than most Meetup groups.
-If you want the Meetup format in a safer, female-focused version, Gofrendly is worth trying.
+The women-only environment removes the intent ambiguity, though it keeps the same large-group, event-based format that drains most introverts.
+It is the Meetup model in a female-focused version, so the energy cost and the lack of a compatibility signal up front remain.

 What Meetup Gets Right, and Where It Falls Short for Introverts

 Meetup's core insight is correct: shared activities create better friendships than cold introductions.
-When you're doing something together — hiking, building, reading, playing games — conversation happens more naturally.
+When you're doing something together, like hiking, building, reading, or playing games, conversation happens more naturally.

 But the Meetup format has real limitations for introverts: